FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 <blockquote class="reaction"><div class="reaction_text">It's not obvious from the photo, but the dither pattern is distinctly visible when looking closely with the naked eye.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

+ What you can see are *some* banding steps being a clean uniform color and *some* of them being dithered via the panel's integrated look-up table to achieve a perceived 8-bit output via [ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering).
+Though note, how the dithering does **not** result in the banding steps being broken up, it just dithers the color step itself.
+Capturing this via a photo is a bit difficult, since there is also the pattern of individual pixels messing with the capture and introducing [moiré ](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern) and interference patterns.
 ## Magic GLSL One-liner

 Let's fix this.
 The main point of this article is to share how I get banding free gradients in one GLSL fragment shader, rendering in a single pass and without sampling or texture taps to achieve banding free-ness.
 It involves the best noise one-liner I have ever seen.
 That genius one-liner is not from me, but from [Jorge Jimenez's presentation on how Gradient noise was implemented in Call of Duty Advanced Warfare](http://www.iryoku.com/next-generation-post-processing-in-call-of-duty-advanced-warfare).
 You can read it on the presentation's slide 123 onwards.
 It's described as: